ahonn/mixpanel-rs/README.md

 }
 ```

+## Tauri Integration

+Need to use Mixpanel in your [Tauri](https://tauri.app/) application?
+Check out the dedicated [`tauri-plugin-mixpanel`](./packages/tauri-plugin-mixpanel) package within this repository.
+It provides seamless integration between `mixpanel-rs` and your Tauri frontend and backend.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit issues or pull requests.

 ## License

 This project is licensed under the MIT License.